Fantome-Stein: Premise and development

 In Fantome-Stein, Frankenstein's monster did not die but went on to become The Phantom of the Opera.
 The story follows Frankenstein's monster and his struggle to find humanity and to win the affections of Christine Daae.
 The comic draws inspiration from Israeli and Middle-Eastern culture.

 The comic was initially published on Tumblr but now has its own website.
 The comic was also published on Tapas, but Duke removed it from that site after Tapas changed its terms of service.
-The last update to the comic was in February 2020, in the middle of a chapter, after 141 pages.
+The last update to the comic was in March 2023, after a three year hiatus.

 Reception

 Fantom-Stein was a runner up in ComicsAlliance's "Best New Webcomic of 2015".
-In announcing the result, ComicsAlliance writer Charlotte Finn said that the comic "is drenched in atmosphere, with thick scratchy inks, bold lettering with perfectly chosen fonts, and desaturated colors wringing the operatic melodrama for all that it's worth.
+In announcing the result, ComicsAlliance writer Charlotte Finn said that the comic "is drenched in atmosphere, with thick scratchy inks, bold lettering with perfectly chosen fonts, and desaturated colors wringing the operatic melodrama for all that it's worth."